normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/FargateDeploy.md

 **Important,** unlike a Lambda deployment, where the charges are based on actual invocations of the Lambda function, the cost for Fargate and Application Load Balancer is based on the length they have been provisioned.
 To avoid getting unexpected charges be sure to delete the application when you are done testing.
 In the ECS Cluster view click the **Delete** button for the **ServerlessTODOListFrontend** service.
-The visual studio tooling will also delete the associated Application Load Balancer when the last service using the load balancer is deleted.
+The Visual Studio tooling will also delete the associated Application Load Balancer when the last service using the load balancer is deleted.

 ## Create Role